UMAprotocol/docs/docs/tutorials/mint-farm-yusd.md

 experimental UMA liquidity mining program.
 If you have any questions regarding this process, please don't hesitate to reach out on [Discord](https://discord.umaproject.org/).

+NB: The screenshots are outdated but the same logic applies.
+There has been a name change from yUSD to uUSDwETH.